unparalleled-js/docs-1/connectors/mssql/best-practices.md

 # Best practices when using SQL server
 We compiled a few of our best practices that make your life easier when developing workflows with Workato by causing less bugs and time wasted.
 We've split up these into 2 overarching patterns:
-* Recipe Design patterns
+* Recipe design patterns
-* Database Design patterns
+* Database design patterns

-## Recipe Design patterns
+## Recipe design patterns
-Workato contains numerous functionality that makes life easier for you when designing your recipes.
+Workato contains numerous functions that makes life easier for you when you're designing recipes.
 Using tools such as [callable recipes](/features/callable-recipes.md) and single row/batch actions, you'll be able to break down complex workflow processes to create recipes that mimic your current dataflows without decreasing performance and troubleshoot them easily.
 Here are some [general recipe building best practices](/recipes/best-practices-building.md), but read on more to find out some of the rules specific to databases that you should keep in mind when building recipes in Workato.

 ### Keep conscious and minimise database actions whenever possible
 When designing your recipes, it helps to keep in mind that each database action induces additional load on your servers.
 To minimise strain on your databases, removing unnecessary steps and thoughtful use of batch actions mean your recipes are more sustainable and cost effective.

+#### Common ways to reduce database actions
+* Using `Upsert` instead of using `Select`
+* Using Workato's `Lists` by Workato to aggregate data and using batch actions to send it over to SQL server.
+* Using stored procedures or custom SQL functions to transform data on SQL server.
+(More on that below)

 ### Handling errors
 Error handling is an important part in the design process of a recipe.
 Here are some of the [best practices for error handling](/recipes/best-practices-error-handling.md) when designing recipes.